AEFeinstein/Super-2023-Swadge-FW/assets/texts/manual/super_swadge_land.md

 Touch a Warp Vortex and you'll be taken either to a bonus room or to the next part of the level.

 Some Container Blocks may be invisible until activated.
-But you might just uncover a 1UP Heart for finding one…
+But you might just uncover a 1UP Heart for finding one...

 Coins will grant an extra life for each 100 coins collected.
 Your current coin count is denoted by "C" in the top of the screen.